Itai-Nelken/Pi-Assistant/README.md

 run Pi-Assistant from terminal with the `--no-update` flag like this: `piassist --no-update`

 ## Notes
-Checking the public ip address for the system-information, an [external service](http://ipinfo.io) is used. the exact link the script uses: http://ipinfo.io/ip/
+system-information uses a [external service](http://ipinfo.io) for checking the public IP address. the exact link the script uses is: http://ipinfo.io/ip/